 They specialize in traditional Neapolitan pizza here at POMO, but some other things they do exceptionally well are paninis and homemade pasta dishes.

-I strongly recommend trying their margherita pizza because that’s usually my go-to, but if you’re in the mood for pasta, definitely go for the lasagna.
+If you’re a pizza lover, I strongly recommend trying their Margherita pizza because that’s usually my go-to, but if you’re in the mood for pasta, definitely go for the lasagna.
 Nothing on the menu here will let you down, though, that’s for sure.

 3243 N 3rd St, Phoenix, AZ 85012